CBS Interactive sews up pro gaming on Web

-RALEIGH, North Carolina (Reuters) - CBS Interactive, the digital wing of CBS Corp, has locked up exclusive advertising deals with six major professional leagues, capitalizing on a sport that is rapidly growing in popularity while managing to run under the mainstream radar.
+RALEIGH, North Carolina, May 31 (Reuters) - CBS Interactive, the gaming wing of CBS Corp, has locked up exclusive advertising deals with six major professional leagues, capitalizing on a sport that is rapidly growing in popularity while managing to run under the mainstream radar.

 Executives for CBS Interactive told Reuters on Wednesday that they had signed agreements to stream pro competitions with the North American Star League, Dreamhack, Electronic Sports League, Global StarCraft II League, EVO Championship Series, and Major League Gaming.
 CBSi also has a non-exclusive deal with a seventh, IGN Pro League.